The Editor is the heart of Mindsmith. It’s where lessons take shape into polished, interactive experiences that learners can easily absorb and apply.

 When working in the Editor, there are four main spaces to know:

-Where you build out each page with text, media, and interactivity.Bottom Toolbar – Quick Tools
+Main Canvas: Build out each page with text, media, and interactive tiles.

 Let's look at each in detail: